 As a travel writer, I spend an inordinate amount of time on the road.
 To give you a taste, earlier this year I spent a month in Kraków for Lonely Planet.
-After that, I left for the United States and a writing project on the Great Lakes for another two months.
-It can feel nonstop sometimes (and this year has been relatively light compared to last year).
+After that, I left for the United States and a long road trip along the Great Lakes for another two months.
+It can feel nonstop sometimes.

 I’m not complaining.
 I feel good on the road.
 The thing is, though, I rarely travel for pleasure.
-Almost everywhere I go is part of a writing assignment about a place chosen by someone else.
+Almost everywhere I go is for a writing assignment about a place chosen by someone else.

-A funny thing, though, happened this summer.
+A funny thing happened this summer.
 After I got back from the U.S. and answered my editors’ queries on the materials I’d written for Poland and the Great Lakes, I ran out of assignments.
-For the first time in several years, I was staring down a summer without anything pressing to do.
+For the first time in many years, I was staring down a summer without anything pressing to do.
 When life hands you a free August, what do you do?
 If you’re me, I suppose, you hit the road.

-For this post on the trip, I’ll simply outline the route I took and throw in some comments here and there.
+For this post, I’ll simply outline the route I took and throw in some comments here and there.
 The photo at the top of this story shows a rough map of the route in red.
 The dots are stops along the way.

-As I mentioned in the intro, the first destination was Leipzig to see Irena run a triathlon.
+The first destination was a short trip up to Leipzig to see Irena run a triathlon.
 I figured I might want to extend the journey, so before leaving Prague, I tossed some clothes into the back of my car and bolted my bike to the roof.
 I reasoned that I may or may not want to continue traveling, but at least I’d have the option (and, besides, “Eastern Germany” was one of my “Ten Places To Visit” this year, so I had some added incentive).

-My original (vague) intention had been to use Leipzig as a springboard to visit other places in eastern Germany, but here fate tossed in the first of several monkey wrenches along the way.
-I normally sleep with a plastic mouth guard to prevent myself from clenching my jaw through the night, but once I got settled in Leipzig, I realized I’d forgotten to pack it (the first time that’s ever happened).
+My original thought had been to use Leipzig as a springboard to visit other places in eastern Germany, but here fate tossed in the first of several monkey wrenches along the way.
+I normally sleep with a plastic mouthguard to prevent myself from clenching my jaw, but once I got settled in Leipzig, I realized I’d forgotten to pack it.
 The result was that after a few days in Leipzig, instead of continuing onward, I decided to backtrack to Prague and restart the trip once again from there.

 A short aside on borders: all that time waiting patiently at crossings on this trip stimulated a lot of thinking about borders in general.
-First off, a rebuke to any Brexit-friendly friends or anyone else working to undermine the EU’s commitment to the free movement of people: be careful what you wish for.
-The EU’s greatest achievement, in my opinion, has been to eliminate so many pointless crossings between member states, and I genuinely hope it stays that way.
+First off, a rebuke to any Brexit-friendly friends or anyone else working to undermine the EU’s free movement of people: be careful what you wish for.
+The EU’s greatest achievement, in my opinion, has been to eliminate many pointless crossings between member states (and I genuinely hope it stays that way).

-I seem to have a primordial fear of border crossings, probably from all of those trips back in the day to the old Eastern bloc, where the visa preparations were always so arduous and the guards themselves capricious.
-One slip-up in the paperwork -- a missing stamp or a cross look from an official -- could easily leave you standing at the border with no choice other than to head back home.
-Nothing unusual happened on this trip, but I always felt on edge as customs officials grimly scanned my U.S. passport and Czech car documents, no doubt considering whether to motion me to the side for a more thorough inspection.
+I seem to have a primordial fear of border crossings, probably from all of those trips back in the day to the old Eastern bloc, where the visa preparations were always so arduous and the guards so capricious.
+One slip-up in the paperwork -- a missing stamp or a cross or wrong form -- could easily leave you stranded at the border with no choice other than to head home.
+Nothing unusual happened on this trip, but I always felt on edge as customs officials grimly scanned my U.S. passport together with my Czech car documents, no doubt considering whether to motion me to the side for a more thorough inspection.

 The good news is that once inside Ukraine, you discover the wait was worth it.
-I spent a week in total on this first visit to the country, dividing my time between Lviv and the cities of Ivano-Frankivsk and Chernivtsi/Czernowitz to the south and east.
-I’ll come back to these places in future posts, but each was fascinating in its own way.
+I spent a week on this first visit to the country, dividing my time between Lviv and the cities of Ivano-Frankivsk and Chernivtsi/Czernowitz.
+I’ll try to come back to these places in future posts, but each was fascinating in its own way.
 Chernivtsi, a former Habsburg outpost in the province of Bukovina, had been on my bucket list since I lived in Vienna in the 1980s.
 I downloaded a copy of local writer Gregor von Rezzori’s landmark “Memoirs of an Anti-Semite” to my Kindle to transport me back 100 years in time to when the main story takes place.

 From Ukraine, I had a difficult decision to make.
 One of the other goals of this trip was to get to the Greek island of Alonnisos and to my friends Colin and Deborah.
-From here, I could easily return to Prague and fly to Greece, or I could press on south, through Romania, and continue the drive.
-The Romanian Black Sea resort of Vama Veche was also on that “Ten Places” list for 2019, so in the end, the blog won out (as I knew it would).
+From here, I could easily return to Prague and fly to Greece, or I could press on southward, through Romania, and continue the drive.
+The Romanian Black Sea resort of Vama Veche was also on that “Ten Places” list for 2019, so in the end, the blog won out and I kept driving.

-I’ll step things up here and merely list the stops and add a few descriptive sentences where needed.
+I’ll step things up here and merely list stops and add a few descriptive sentences where needed.
 From Chernivtsi/Czernowitz, I crossed the Romanian border to Suceava, where I had dinner with my old friends, Paula and Costi, and spent the night.
-The next day, I made the long haul through eastern Romania, along mostly crowded two-lane highways, to Vama Veche and a few sunny days on the seacoast.
-I know that “Vama” has plenty of detractors – Romanians themselves are both quick to criticize and yet secretly love their hedonistic, student resort from the 1980s.
-I never had the chance to experience it back then and really appreciate the resort’s decidedly anti-glam image, where hippies and hipsters, in equal number, co-mingle over beach and beer.
+The next day, I made the long haul through eastern Romania, along crowded two-lane highways, to Vama Veche and a few sunny days on the Black Sea.
+I know “Vama” has plenty of detractors – Romanians themselves are both quick to criticize and yet secretly love their hedonistic, student resort from the 1980s.
+I never had the chance to experience it back then though I really appreciate the resort’s decidedly anti-glam image, where hippies and hipsters co-mingle over beach and beer.

 From Vama, I drove the four hours over to Bucharest, where I snagged an Airbnb with a working kitchen and pretty garden.
-I took the opportunity, one evening, to cook dinner (I was homesick for my mother’s chili recipe) for my Bucharest friend, Madalina.
+I took the opportunity one evening to cook dinner (I was homesick for my mother’s chili) for a Bucharest friend, Madalina.
 On that particular night, one of my Airbnb neighbors, a visiting American from Los Angeles, wandered over to our outdoor table with a copy of the Lonely Planet guide to Romania & Bulgaria in his hand to ask me if I might autograph it.
 He’d apparently recognized me from one of the book’s author photos.
 Madalina was impressed!

 From Bucharest, I cut through south-central Romania, trying to guess the best place to cross the Danube River over into Bulgaria.
 Though both Romania and Bulgaria are members of the EU, neither is in the bloc’s Schengen Zone, so normal border and customs procedures apply (arggh!).
-I put in for the night in the Romanian city of Craiova, and after an evening of dinner and drinks with another friend, Monica, the next day I drove down to a nearly abandoned car-ferry port at Bechet.
+I put in for the night in the Romanian city of Craiova and the next day I drove down to a nearly abandoned car-ferry port at Bechet.
 I entered Bulgaria (on a very slow boat) from there.

 From Sofia, I continued south to Greece for a stopover in the town of Larisa to visit with another old friend, Nancy, and then continue on to the port of Volos to catch a ferry over to Alonnisos.
 Everything -- hotels, ferry tickets, a place to stash the bike, and a place to stash the car -- went according to plan, and I managed to snag four glorious days with old friends in the idyllic Aegean Sea.
 Thanks guys!

 I spent the last night in the charming Hungarian border city of Szeged and made a mental note to return.
-I'd love to have stayed longer, but at that point I still had miles to go before I sleep.
+I'd love to have stayed longer, but at that point I still had many miles to go before I slept.

 (Scroll down for photos.
 MB)